MrColorado35/aikidoderby/README.md

 and none of the changes within the browser could hepl to change it.
 Finally I used Google maps in incognito window and that's how I was able to set it up in English.

-I have also run automated tests on https://validator.w3.org/ to eliminate all code issues, and format my code at https://www.freeformatter.com/html-formatter.html to make it look nice and clear for other developers that may ever work with it.
+I have run automated tests on https://validator.w3.org/ to eliminate all code issues, and format my code at https://www.freeformatter.com/html-formatter.html to make it look nice and clear for other developers that may ever work with it.